AnthonyAstige/ctrlhjkl.vim/README.md

 * Smart detection so don't need to bind `<esc>...i` when in insert mode
 	* Will reduce command namespace too?
 * Make work with prefix counts like `10<c-j>` moves 10 windows/buffers down
-* Abstract Move functions as just wrapper of Go functions, functional programming in vimscript?
-	* When done with this, document how users can make use of <Plug> settings, hopefully just 4 maps
+* Document how users can make use of <Plug> settings, hopefully just 4 maps

 ## Related .vimrc plugins & settings (Optional)